-Assessment (due IN class Wednesday)
+- Assessment (due IN class Tuesday)

-In-Class: News & AP Style Challenge No. 1
+- In-Class: News & AP Style Challenge No. 1

-Practice and Application (Wednesday)
+- Practice and Application (Tuesday)

 - News Value and inverted pyramid work

 - AP Style activities

-- Sign up for meeting coverage ☑
+- Sign up for meeting coverageLinks to an external site.

-Practice and Application (Friday)
+- Practice and Application (Thursday)

+- In-Class Activity: AP Scavenger Hunt

-Discussion on reporting with recent journalism grads
+- Discussion on reporting with recent journalism grads